 Cron with Windows OS

-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Cron with Windows OS.
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Cron with Windows OS.

 There are two different ways for creating a Moodle Cron process trigger on Windows operating systems.

 Use the Moodle Cron package.
 The simplest way is to use this little package MoodleCron-Setup.exe, which makes this whole thing very easy by installing a small Windows service.
 Run it and forget about it! :-)

 If you prefer to use the built-in Windows Scheduler or are having trouble with moodle-cron-for-windows package, you can use wget for windows or php from the command line and setup a scheduled task.
 Just follow these steps:

 - Choose either the php.exe/php-win.exe (command line binary) or wget

 - The php.exe or php-win.exe binary (for PHP version 5 or later) is installed in your php folder (e.g. c:\php) will give you better performance when running the cron script.

 - If you want to use wget, download a compiled version of wget for windows from the native GNU Win32 ports (http://unxutils.sourceforge.net/), from Heiko Herold's wget for windows page (http://xoomer.virgilio.it/hherold/) or Bart Puype's wget for windows page (http://users.ugent.be/~bpuype/wget/).
 If you use Heiko Herold's package, copy all of the .DLL files to your C:\Windows\system32 directory.
 Copy the wget.exe file to c:\windows (this makes sure wget is always in the search path).

 - - Go to Start >> Control Panel >> Scheduled Tasks >> Add Scheduled Task.